technomancy/bussard/spoilers/readme.md

 ## The Player

-The player is the first machine consciousnesses to escape the confines of a lab and pilot a spacecraft.
+The player is the first machine consciousnesses to escape the confines of a lab and successfully pilot a spacecraft.
 However, it begins with no memory, having had it wiped in order to avoid implicating those humans who helped in its escape and in order to help it avoid rampancy.

-## Spacetime Anchor Junction
+## Machine Consciousness

 Metaphysics researchers in the University of Darush discover methods of observing quantum multiverse states immediately adjacent to the